 Starting up the scree.
 Piegan Mountain on the right.

-At first, we weren't sure where to go.
+At first, we weren't sure where to go

-The grade steepens.
+The grade steepens

 Going to the second gully

-There were few plants in the gully but rocky ledge penstemon was common.
+There were few plants in the gully but rocky ledge penstemon was common

-Below is the scree where we started our ascent.
+Below is the scree where we started our ascent

-We reach black rock in the gully.
+We reached black rock in the gully

-Dinah ascends the crux.
+Dinah ascends the crux

 The scree slope above the cliffs

-After plodding up the scree for a time, the summit appears but is still far above us.
+After plodding up the scree for a time, the summit appears but is still far above us

 Skirting the snow below the summit

-Sonny passes the snow patch on the left.
-(Mouse over to zoom out.)
+Sonny passes the snow patch on the left (mouse over to zoom out)

 On the ridge below the summit

-Looking northeast towards Grinnell Lake (mouse over).
+Looking northeast towards Grinnell Lake (centre, mouse over)

 Almost on the summit